 Dividend is the portion of profit distributed by a company to its shareholders from its earnings.
 The company may either decide to reinvest its profits in business as well without providing any dividends to the shareholders.
 The dividend is decided by a board of directors of the particular company and has to be approved by the shareholders as well and are paid quarterly or annually.

 To understand these stocks and their functioning, it is imperative to understand ‘dividend yield.’
 The term dividend yield describes the income that investors would be disbursed against the current price of stocks they have invested in.

 It can also be described as the ratio of the bonus paid per share and the current market value of the shares.
 The ratio is calculated through the below-mentioned formula, and the outcome is expressed as a percentage.

 Dividend Yield= (Annual Dividend / Share Price )x 100

-Typically, stocks that generate a higher dividend yield when compared against a specific benchmark are known as high dividend yield stocks.
+Typically, stocks that generate a higher dividend yield when compared against a specific benchmark are known as high dividend-paying stocks.

 Investors benefit from investing in high dividend yield stocks as dividends can then double as a steady income source for investors.
 Dividends earned passively are often reinvested by investors in the stock market to make more money.
-Alternatively investors can utilise this income to start funding for their retirement or other long term goals they wish to accomplish.
-The benefits of dividend paying stocks is the profit that investors gain via share price appreciation as well as through the distributions received.
+Alternatively, investors can utilise this income to start funding for their retirement or other long term goals they wish to accomplish.
+The benefits of dividend-paying stocks are the profit that investors gain via share price appreciation as well as through the distributions received.

 To ensure that the shares they want to opt for are the best dividend stocks of high quality, investors should judge them based on the following –